 Overview

 Osteopathic physicians must understand the larger context and systems of health care and the broader system of linked goals.
-They must effectively identify and utilize system resources to maximize the health of the individual and the community or population at large.
+They must effectively identify and utilize system resources to maximize the health of the individual and the community or population at large, taking into consideration marginalized or underserved individuals.
 This facilitates improving the individual experience of care, improving the health of populations, and reducing the per capita costs of care.
-Osteopathic physicians must work well as members and leaders of interprofessional health care teams, identifying areas for improvement to promote care and a culture that enhances quality and patient safety, as well as reduce medical errors, inequities, needless pain and suffering, helplessness, and waste and other inefficiencies.

 Required Elements